cainmagi/Dockerfiles/README.md

     ```bash
     docker run --gpus all -it --rm -v ~:/homelocal -p 6080:6080 xubuntu:1.0 --root
     ```

+    In current version, users could use either `http` to get access to the unencrypted noVNC session or `https` to get access to the ssl-encrypted noVNC session.
+For users who open the encrypted session firstly, they may need to add the noVNC site into the trusted list.

 * By external VNC viewer: If you have installed a VNC viewer on your client side, and want to connect the VNC server of the image directly, please use: